 (1) two months from the defense date OR

-(2) Thesis Requirement: the date the academic department chair signs the thesis/dissertation signature page or
+(2) Thesis Requirement: the date the academic department chair signs the thesis approval form or

-Project Requirement: the date the project credits change of grade is submitted by the academic department chair.
+Project Requirement: the date the project approval form is signed by the academic department chair.

-You can read the official policy memo here.
+You can read the official policy memo here (PDF).

 Subsequent enrollment requirements for Graduate Students: Graduate students not meeting Graduate School deadlines for final submission of thesis or project reports are required to register for one credit the following semester (the semester of formal UAF graduation).
 This is a university policy and is considered enrollment for administrative purposes only.
 It has no impact on immigration status.